Four Shocking ‘The Young And The Restless’ Weekly Spoilers: Phyllis Suspects Nick

-Four shocking The Young and the Restless spoilers for the week of December 14 through 18 tease that Billy spends time in the slammer and has to wrestle with his past and possible future.
+The Young and the Restless spoilers for the week of December 14 through 18 tease that Billy will spend time in the slammer and will have to wrestle with his past and possible future.
 Nick and Phyllis hit the rocks, but they might be able to navigate them this time.
 Sally gets some good advice from Jack, but she might not be able to take it.
-Finally, Lily wonders why Amanda is so interested in her and Billy’s relationship.
+Finally, Lily wonders why Amanda is so interested in her relationship with Billy.

 Phyllis Questions Nick’s Motives